enqack/agent-smith/README.md

 # Agent Smith (agents)

 **Agent Smith** (`agents`) is a specialized CLI tool for managing AI context files.
-It allows you to define multiple "personas" (confgurations of `AGENTS.md`) and instantly switch between them using symbolic links.
+It allows you to define multiple "personas" (configurations of `AGENTS.md`) and instantly switch between them using symbolic links.

 It implements the [AGENTS.md](https://agents.md/) specification pattern dynamically.